luffy487/tic-tac-toe/README.md

 - Properly handle user registration and ensure that users cannot sign up multiple times.
 - Check for edge cases such as invalid game IDs and unauthorized access.

-## License

-This contract is licensed under the MIT License.
-See [LICENSE](LICENSE) for more details.